DR-Strange-01/Facebook-web-scrapper/README.md

 # Facebook-web-scrapper

-API of facebook fetch subscriber count of public profiles
+FastAPI of facebook to fetch subscriber count of public profiles